 This credit helps low- to moderate-income individuals with the sales tax they pay.
-The credit is part of a single benefit called the Ontario Trillium Benefit.
+The credit is part of the Ontario Trillium Benefit.

 How much money could I receive?

 For the 2016 benefit year, the maximum amount you can get is $291.
 You may also receive an additional credit of up to $291 for: